AndrewShepherd/wpf-master-child/README.md

 wpf-master-child
 ================

-The purpose of this project is just to demonstrate how you can use WPF to create a mster child view.
+The purpose of this project is just to demonstrate how you can use WPF to create a master child view.

 It demonstrates